jwiseman37/DemoUefTool/README.md

 Then goto the config.ts file and update the values for your registered application.

-Then go into learn and register the REST API integration and add the LTI domain.
+Then go into Learn and register the REST API integration and add the LTI domain.
 You can add placements for LTI and UEF.

 - LTI: https://mylearn.int.bbpd.io:8092/lti -- add as a system placement
 - UEF: http://mylearn.int.bbpd.io:8092/uef -- add a a UEF placement